libxsmm/libxsmm/documentation/tensorflow.md

   //tensorflow/models/convnetbenchmarks:benchmark_googlenet
 ```

-The above bazel command may be combined to build `//tensorflow/tools/pip_package:build_pip_package` as well.
+The above command may be combined to build `//tensorflow/tools/pip_package:build_pip_package` as well.
 When completed (wheel installed!) e.g., run the "Alexnet" benchmark:

 ```
 LIBXSMM_VERBOSE=2 \